obsidiandynamics/stanza/README.md

 ╚═══════════╧══════╝
 ```

-Not bad for a half-dozen of lines.
+Not bad for a half-dozen lines.
 We used all the concepts above without specifying them explicitly.
 For example, we didn't refer to `Col`, `Cell` or `Content` types at all.
 Stanza offers a highly abridged syntax for building tables where the additional flexibility mightn't be needed.
 Still, it's worth understanding what happens under the hood.
 The exact same table model can be produced using the _fully explicit syntax_ below.

 ```rust
 use stanza::style::Styles;